 When and How to Use Logic and Explain Pricing

 The time to introduce statistics and price information is after you have engaged the relevant cognitive biases and relieved your customer’s fears.
-Customers have a tendency not to pay attention to these things until they’re relevant – and they’re only relevant when fears and emotions have been addressed.
+Customers have a tendency not to pay attention to these things until they’re relevant.Furthermore they’re only relevant when fears and emotions have been addressed.

-The best way to introduce statistics is to do it as briefly as possible, and using visual aids and other tools to make them memorable and easy to understand.
-You may want to use an anchor price to drive customers toward a particular package option.
+The best way to introduce statistics is to do it as briefly as possible.
+Using visual aids and other tools to make them memorable and easy to understand.
+Furthermore, you may want to use an anchor price to drive customers toward a particular package option.

 How to Connect Logical Decisions to Emotions